laravel-notification-channels/Webex/README.md

 - [Credits](#credits)
 - [License](#license)

 ## Installation

+To use this package, you need to add it as a dependency to your project and provide the necessary configuration.

-Install the package using Composer:
+### Install the package using Composer

+Pull in and manage the Webex notifications package easily with Composer:
 ```bash
 composer require laravel-notification-channels/webex
 ```

+### Add service configuration for Webex

 You will also need to include a Webex service configuration to your application.
-To do this, edit the `config/services.php` file and add the following:
+To do this, edit the `config/services.php` file, and add the following, or if the `webex` key already exists, merge:

 ```php
 'webex' => [